By Ed Piotrowski and CarPreview staff

-Driving impressions and other subjective conclusions in this review are based on road tests of 2020 Hyundai Palisades.
+Driving impressions and other subjective conclusions in this review are based on road tests of 2020 Palisades provided by Hyundai.
 In areas where the ’21 might be different, we reserve judgment.

-With amenities such as standard Napa leather upholstery, imbedded navigation, self-leveling rear suspension, and a configurable digital instrument cluster, the ’21 Palisade Limited will again be a well-equipped crossover.
+With standard amenities such as Napa leather upholstery, imbedded navigation, self-leveling rear suspension, and power-folding second- and third-row seats, the ’21 Palisade Limited will again come lavishly equipped.
 But it’s possible Hyundai could add an even more opulent Ultimate version – perhaps with real wood cabin trim, for example — priced as an option package for the Limited or as a separate grade.

 If there’s an Ultimate edition it could get its own exterior accents, unique interior touches, even 21- or 22-inch wheels.
 But the overall look of the ’21 Palisade won’t change.
 The styling’s confident, urban vibe is a nice contrast to the rugged outdoorsy motif affected by the Telluride.
-Don’t expect major updates to either vehicle until at least the 2023 model year.
+Don’t expect major updates to either crossover until at least model-year 2023.

-Meantime, the ’21 Palisade will again be an excellent example of Hyundai’s latest design language.
+Meantime, the ’21 Palisade will remain emblematic of Hyundai’s latest design language.
 Highlights include the large hexagonal grille and distinctive presentation of headlights, foglamps, and daytime running lights.
 Bold body-side contours and the long roofline conjure similarly sized premium crossovers, notably the Range Rover.
 Indeed, strangers asked one of our testers if the Palisade was one of those pricey British SUVs.

 This Hyundai and its Kia sibling share a wheelbase (the distance between front and rear axles) and most exterior dimensions.
 Both are among the largest crossovers in the segment.
 That translates to excellent room in the first and second seating rows.
 The third row is friendly to small adults; larger folk will want for foot space and headroom.
 And its width best suits two grownups, not three.

 Palisade’s interior design aims to equal its creative exterior, and mostly succeeds.
 Gauges are bright, switchgear generously sized.
 Our testers are divided on the Palisade’s transmission controls, which eschew a center-console shift lever for a column of buttons that engage Reverse, Neutral, and Drive, with Park a separate button to their left.
 Some like it as a simple, no-nonsense layout; others see it as frivolous and less intuitive than a lever.
 All agree it frees up console real estate and that it’s easier to work than the shift buttons in upper trim levels of the Honda Pilot.

-Thankfully, Hyundai provides traditional audio volume and tuning knobs; they flank a row of button that control other infotainment functions.
-Some of our testers found the buttons’ brushed-metal finish provided insufficient contrast to the buttons’ markings, hampering easy identification on bright days.
+Thankfully, Hyundai provides traditional audio volume and tuning knobs; they flank a row of buttons that control other infotainment functions.
+Some of our testers found the brushed-metal finish provided insufficient contrast to the buttons’ markings, hampering easy identification on bright days.

 Interior materials quality should remain very good for the class.
 SE and SEL grades would retain standard cloth upholstery.
 Leather seating surfaces would return as an option on the SEL and standard on the Limited, there upgraded to the premium Nappa hides and complimented by upscale quilted door inserts.
 In addition to real wood, an Ultimate package or trim level would see further upgrades, a leather-wrapped dashboard, perhaps, with contrast stitching and unique shades of upholstery.

 There’s lots of room for stuff inside a Palisade.
-You’ll again get roomy door pockets and a large center console and dual cupholders built into the rear door handles.
+You’ll again get roomy door pockets and a large center console with storage beneath.
 Cargo volume is among the very best in the competitive set, with 18 cubic feet behind the third row, 45.8 behind the second row, and 86.4 with the first and second rows folded.
 And underfloor bin behind the third row proves quite useful.